• 08.04.2024

 The International Monetary Fund (IMF) claims to have added the fight against climate change to its mandated work, but when designing plans to help countries restore economic stability, it pushes them to deepen their dependence on fossil fuels, which are the main cause of global warming.
 This is exactly what is happening in Argentina, its largest debtor, with a liability of more than 44 billion dollars.

-The financial organization is pressuring the country to speed up the exploitation of Vaca Muerta (which translates to ‘dead cow’), a 30 thousand square kilometer gas deposit located in Northern Patagonia.
+The financial organisation is pressuring the country to speed up the exploitation of Vaca Muerta (which translates to ‘dead cow’), a 30 thousand square kilometer gas deposit located in Northern Patagonia.
 It is the second largest shale gas basin in the world and the fourth largest unconventional oil basin, a dangerous carbon bomb capable of diverting the goals of the Paris Agreement, not only for Argentina but globally.
 The exploitation technique used in Vaca Muerta is fracking (hydraulic fracturing), which has an enormous impact on the atmosphere due to the emission of CO2, methane and volatile organic compounds.
 In addition, fracking causes irreversible damage to the territory, demanding an intensive use of water where it is scarce, causing serious damage to public health and the environment, and infringing on human rights.

 The IMF explicitly supports Argentina’s large-scale export of fossil fuels so as to balance fiscal accounts and have the capacity to repay debt, without paying any attention to the needs of domestic consumption.
 This is demonstrated by the conditions included in the 2022 loan agreement between Argentina and the IMF that include an increase in gas and electricity rates.
 The conditions rely only on the idea of establishing carbon pricing as a tool to confront the climate crisis, instead of focusing on underlying policies that could question the expansion of the fossil fuels frontier.